You may enter information in more than one field.

 Anthony PICKLES Lecturer, School of International Development at University of East Anglia, United Kingdom Administrative areas: Papua New Guinea Places: Melanesia Keywords: Big-manship, Categorization, Complexity, Conceptual Model, Corruption, Economic Anthropology, Economy and Finance, Exchanges, First Contacts, History

 Almut SCHNEIDER Contractual researcher, Institue of Ethnology at Goethe University Frankfurt, Germany Administrative areas: Papua New Guinea, Western Highlands (Papua New Guinea), Milne Bay (Papua New Guinea) Places: Melanesia Keywords: Kinship, Social Change, Ritual, Exchanges, Social Organization, Land Tenure, Gender, Life-cycle Exchanges, Plant Domestication, Social-ecological System

 Alice SERVY Associate Professor, SAGE Sociétés, Acteurs, Gouvernement en Europe at University of Strasbourg, France Administrative areas: Vanuatu, Solomon Islands, Kiribati, French Polynesia Places: Melanesia, Micronesia, Polynesia Keywords: Health, Sexuality, Gender, Sexually Transmitted Infections (STIs), Family Planning, Human Immunodeficiency Virus (HIV), Sex Workers, Men Who Have Sex With Men (MSM), Non-Governmental Organizations (NGOs), Sexual Assaults

-Rachel E. SMITH Postdoctoral Fellow, Anthropology at Stanford University, United States Administrative areas: Vanuatu, Shefa (Vanuatu), Penama (Vanuatu), Fiji, New Zealand, Australia Places: Melanesia, Vanuatu, Port Vila, Epi, Pentecost, Shepherd Islands, Tongoa, Espiritu Santo, Fiji Islands Keywords: Economic Anthropology, Morality, Work, Life-cycle Exchanges, Kinship, Land Tenure, Labour Mobility, Development, Religion, Cognitive Anthropology
+Rachel SMITH Lecturer, Anthropology at University of Aberdeen, United Kingdom Administrative areas: Vanuatu, Shefa (Vanuatu), Penama (Vanuatu), Fiji, New Zealand, Australia Places: Melanesia, Vanuatu, Port Vila, Epi, Pentecost, Shepherd Islands, Tongoa, Espiritu Santo, Fiji Islands Keywords: Economic Anthropology, Work, Life-cycle Exchanges, Kinship, Land Tenure, Labour Mobility, Christianity, Ritual And Religion, Local Economies, Kava/Yaqona

 Marilyn STRATHERN Professor emeritus, Social Anthropology at Cambridge University, United Kingdom Administrative areas: Papua New Guinea, Western Highlands (Papua New Guinea) Places: Melanesia, Papua New Guinea, Western Highlands Keywords: Gender, Law and Culture, Visualization and Representation, Urbanization, Social Organization, Personhood, Life-cycle Exchanges, Exchanges, Colonial Discourse